OPENER-next/tag_condition_map/README.md

 ### `TAGS`

-`TAGS` is a dictionary with OpenStreetMap-Keys as keys and the values for those OpenStreepMap-Keys as values.
-The values can either be a string, a list of strings, or an empty list.
-If the value is a string, the condition is true if the element has the key and the value is equal to the value specified in the `TAGS`-dictionary.
-If the value is a list, the condition is true if the element has the key and the value is equal to any of the values specified in the list.
-If the value is an empty list, the condition is true if the element has the key, regardless of the value.
+`TAGS` is a dictionary with OpenStreetMap-Keys as keys.
+Each key corresponds to a list of strings representing the expected values.
+If an empty list is supplied the exact value of the key is indeterminate.
+If `TAGS` is empty, the mere existence of an element that was selected by the `CONDITION` is enough to pass the test.